Privacy policy

 Data security

-We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
+We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used, or accessed in an unauthorised way, altered, or disclosed.
+In addition, we limit access to your personal data to those employees, agents, contractors, and other third parties who have a business need to know.
 They will only process your personal data on our instructions, and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.